Helmut Kentler: Career

 For Helmut Kentler, theory and practice were tightly knit throughout his life.
 His development of a theory of emancipatory youth work grew out of his work with adolescents and young adults during his studies and the five years he spent working in church educational institutions.
-He implemented in theory and practice group pedagogy and team work as a trusting and respectful cooperation of pedagogues with different professional competence and attempted to gain insight into psychosocial connections for learning and emancipation processes for young people and adults.
+He implemented group pedagogy and teamwork in theory and practice as a trusting and respectful cooperation of pedagogues with different professional competencies, and attempted to gain insight into psychosocial connections for learning and emancipation processes for young people and adults.
 This was a new concept for church educational work in the 1960s.
-In addition to his professional duties, he also worked in various fields of pedagogical practice in an advisory and teaching capacity.
-From 1970 to 1974, he sat on the pedagogical advisory board of the first Wohngemeinschaft for Trebegänger and runaway Fürsorge children at Maxdorfer Steig, sponsored by the Berlin Senate.
+In addition to his professional duties, he worked in various fields of pedagogical practice in an advisory and teaching capacity.
+From 1970 to 1974, he sat on the pedagogical advisory board of the first residential community for orphaned children at Maxdorfer Steig, sponsored by the Berlin Senate.

 During the student riots in Berlin, Kentler was temporarily active as a "psychological consultant for police issues".
-The sexual liberation movement of Berlin students in communities and shared flats resulted in his advocacy of an emancipatory sexual education in the home, which was also scientifically reflected in his dissertation in 1975 and made him an expert in sexual education in the further course of his professional life.
+The sexual liberation movement of Berlin students in communes and shared flats resulted in his advocacy for emancipatory sexual education in the home.
+This was reflected scientifically in his dissertation in 1975, rendering him an expert in sexual education for the course of his professional life.

-At the end of the 1960s, in a model experiment, he placed several neglected 13 to 15-year-old boys, whom he considered "secondary mental defectives", with pedophiles he knew, claiming that this would reintegrate them into society and to allow them to grow into mature adults.
+In a model experiment at the end of the 1960s, Kentler placed several neglected 13 to 15-year-old boys he considered "secondary mental defectives" with pedophiles he knew, claiming this would reintegrate them into society and allow them to grow into mature adults.
 Due to the criminal offense associated with it, he made this public only after its statute of limitations had expired more than a decade later.
 Kentler claimed that the experiment would help the children to regain social stability through exposure to pedophiles.
 He was aware that the adults would most likely perform sexual acts on the minors.
-The scandal was publicly debated in 2015 and the Senate Youth Administration then commissioned the scientist Teresa Nentwig from the University of Göttingen to investigate the incident and forward her findings to the relevant authorities.
+The scandal was publicly debated in 2015 and the Senate Youth Administration commissioned the political scientist Teresa Nentwig of the University of Göttingen to investigate the incident and forward her findings to the relevant authorities.
+Kentler eventually changed his mind on pedophiles having sexual contact with children, and described pedophilia as a "sexual disorder".

 At a factional hearing of the FDP in 1981 Kentler reported: "These people only endured these moronic boys because they were in love and infatuated with them."
 In an expert opinion for the Senatsverwaltung für Familie, Frauen und Jugend he described the results of the 1988 trial as "a complete success".
 At that time he did not have to fear any criminal consequences because of the statute of limitations.
-He also maintained contacts with the former participants during his teaching activities in Hanover and, in an expert opinion for the Berlin Family Court in the early 1990s, recommended that one of the abused youths continue to stay with his pedophile foster father, whom he described as a pedagogical natural talent.
+He also maintained contact with the abuse victims during his teaching activities in Hanover, and in an expert opinion for the Berlin Family Court in the early 1990s recommended that one of the abused youths remain with his pedophile foster father, whom he described as a pedagogical natural talent.